-Rosie’s Place is collecting signatures for two ballot questions.
-Partnering with the Raise Up Coalition, Rosie’s Place is collecting signatures to:
+Rosie’s Place successfully gathered over 1200 signatures to get two ballot questions on the November 2018 state wide ballot.
+Partnering with the Raise Up Coalition, Rosie’s Place collected signatures to:

-We now have until January 2018 to continue advocating for extension of TPS status.
-Please call your Congressperson and Senators Elizabeth Warren and Markey with the following message:
+We continue to advocate for a legislative fix to keep families together.
+Please call your Congressperson and Senators Elizabeth Warren and Edward Markey with the following message:

 - Hi, my name is ____________ and I live in ______________.

 - I urge you to work on a way to help the 4,000 Haitian TPS families in Massachusetts.

 - Please also communicate to Secretary Kelly that conditions in Haiti have not improved enough to allow TPS holders to return safely within 6 months and ask that he issue further extensions before January 2018.

 Find your Congressperson and contact info here: http://www.wheredoivotema.com/bal/MyElectionInfo.aspx

 Read more about the impact on the 4,000 Haitian TPS recipients in Massachusetts here: article

 At Rosie’s Place, we are committed to addressing income inequality in Massachusetts and to supporting and helping to build social movements for greater equality.
 Today, the top one percent of our society holds 24% of the total wealth in the country.
 This is the most intense concentration of wealth at the top of the ladder since 1929.
 Read more.